Teradata/product-help/VantageCloudLakeUseCases/content/SalesOffload/README.md

-## Deep History - Offloading cold historical data to an object store
+## Deep history: Accessing archive data from object stores

-### Before You Begin
+### Before you begin

 Open Editor to proceed with this use case.
 [LAUNCH EDITOR](#data={"navigateTo":"editor"})

 ### Introduction

 Increasingly stringent regulations require companies to keep data online and accessible for regulatory compliance over many years.
-Although the most frequently accessed data is the latest or most current data, that doesn’t mean that the older information is not useful or relevant.
-Historical data that’s been compiled over the years gives a rich perspective of the business, such as long-term trends and cyclical patterns.
+Although the most frequently accessed data is the latest or most current data, that doesn’t mean that the older information is not useful or relevant for business and analytical use cases.
+Historical data compiled over the years gives a rich perspective of the business, such as long-term trends and cyclical patterns.

-Teradata Vantage provides unmatched concurrency and performance for the world's largest and most demanding enterprises to analyze their data.
-Analysis and concurrency needs for older information is generally substantially less as data ages.
-Over time there is much more history data that accumulates than current 'hot' data, it makes sense to store it somewhere that has different performance and price characteristics: for example an object store such as Amazon S3 or Azure Blob storage.
+Teradata VantageCloud Lake provides unmatched scalability, concurrency, and performance for the world’s largest and most demanding enterprises to analyze their data.
+The need for frequent analysis of older information generally decreases as data ages.
+Over time, more historical data accumulates than current “hot” data, so it makes sense to store it in an architecture with different performance and price characteristics—for example, an object store like Amazon S3 or Microsoft Azure Blob Storage.

-Keeping historical and current data in separate systems can make it a challenge to gain unique insights that are possible only by analyzing the information together.
-But not any longer.
-Now, Teradata Vantage can be used to seamlessly join together all the historical and current information across the data warehouse AND object storage, without having to change the basic data structures and queries.
-This makes it possible to cost-effectively answer questions that could not be previously addressed so decision makers can better plan for the future.
+Some insights are only available through analysis of historical and current data together, so storing them in separate systems can pose a challenge for many analytic platforms.
+Conversely, Teradata VantageCloud Lake can seamlessly join all historical and current information across the data warehouse and object storage, without users having to change their tools or queries.
+As a result, decision-makers can make better plans by cost-effectively answering questions that couldn’t previously be answered.
+Analysts and data scientists have seamless access to deep and comprehensive data sets, allowing for more robust advanced analytics and AI/ML outcomes.

 ### Experience